mounaiban/slowcomb/README.rst

 * Create a more user-friendly Test Planner.
 The current ``plan.py`` isn't exactly *Fit for Public Use*.

-* Consolidate test data, so the same specimens may be used in both manual and automatic testing.

 * Performance Tests, Second Edition: implement comparative performance tests to compare Slowcomb with ``itertools`` combinatorics across different source sequence (n-values) and selection sizes (r-values),